Density of hyperbolicity for classes of real transcendental entire functions and circle maps: More on parameter spaces

 More precisely, we can think of $LC(g_t)$ as an abstract graph with a base point and colored edges.
-The vertices are the elements of the set $g_t^{-1}(\{i,-i\})$, and the base point is the vertex represented by $z_0$.
+The vertices are the elements of the set $g_t^{-1}(\{i,-i\})$, and the base point is the vertex represented by $\zeta_0$.
 Two vertices $z_1$ and $z_2$ are connected by an edge of color $j\in \{0,\dots,n\}$ if and only if there is a component of $g_t^{-1}(\gamma_j)$ that connects $z_1$ and $z_2$.
 The following two facts are classical: \begin{itemize} \item The line complex $LC(g_t)$ depends continuously on $t$ as a graph.
-(By this we mean that, for any fixed $N$, the part of $LC(g_t)$ within distance at most $N$ of $z_0$ is locally constant.)
+(By this we mean that, for any fixed $N$, the part of $LC(g_t)$ within distance at most $N$ of $\zeta_0$ is locally constant.)
 Hence, since $[-1,1]$ is connected, it follows that all the abstract graphs $LC(g_t)$ are isomorphic. \item With the above normalization, the function $g_t$ is uniquely determined by its line complex $LC(g_t)$. \end{itemize} The first of these is elementary: It follows from the fact that the analytic continuation of $f_t^{-1}$ along a fixed composition of the curves $\gamma_j$ will depend continuously on $t$.
 To reconstruct the function $g_t$ from its line complex, we need only build the Riemann surface of $g_t^{-1}$ by pasting together copies of the upper and lower half plane as specified by the line complex.
-The resulting entire function is determined uniquely up to precomposition by a M\"obius transformation, which is determined uniquely by our normalization.
-For details, compare \cite{MR2435270}. \end{sketch}
+The resulting entire function is determined uniquely up to precomposition by a map in $\MobR$; in other words, the function is fixed once we require that the base point of its line-complex be placed at $\zeta_0$.
+For details, compare \cite{MR2435270}. \end{subproof} We observe that, in this article, we only ever use a local version of Proposition \ref{prop:appendixfamilies} that asserts the existence of the maps $\psi_t$ and $\phi_t$ in a neighbourhood of the origin; this version follows immediately from the Claim.